Staff in the College of Arts and Law who supervise PhD/MA by Research in the area of sexuality and gender studies.

-Staff in the College of Arts and Law who supervise PhD/MA by Research in the area of sexuality and gender studies. > > Associate Professor in International Politics > > Dr Emma A. Foster is a lecturer in international politics.
-Emma’s > research interests include gender and sexuality studies, > (de)politicisation and anti-politics, international sustainable > development policy and development studies more broadly. > > - German literature, history and culture of the 18th and 19th centuries
+Associate Professor in International Politics

+Dr Emma A. Foster is a Associate Professor in international politics.
+Emma’s research interests include gender and sexuality studies, (de)politicisation and anti-politics, international sustainable development policy and development studies more broadly.

+- German literature, history and culture of the 18th and 19th centuries